vercel/micro/Readme.md

 If a generic error is caught, the status will be set to `500`.

-In order to set up your own error handling mechansim, you can pass a custom `onError` function to micro:
+In order to set up your own error handling mechanism, you can pass a custom `onError` function to micro:

 ```js
 const myErrorHandler = async (req, res, err) => {